Excise

+More recently, excise duty has been introduced on certain forms of transport considered to be polluting (such as air transport) or on the consumption of products that generate polluting waste that is little or not at all recycled or harmful to the environment (such as electronic products, certain plastic packaging, etc.).

+These are the oldest sources of revenue for governments around the world.
+In 2020, consumption taxes accounted for 30% of total tax revenues in OECD countries on average, equivalent to 9.9% of GDP in these countries.

 History and rationale

-Excise is derived from the Dutch accijns, which is presumed to come from the Latin accensare, meaning simply "to tax".
+Excise has existed in English since the late 15th century and was borrowed from Middle Dutch echijns and excijs, meaning 'excise on wine or beer', which was apparently altered from earlier (13th century) assise, assijs, which meant simply a tax on consumption and is related to Medieval Latin accisia, assisia, assisa 'tax, excise duty'.
+The exact derivation is unclear and is presumed to come from several roots.

-Excise was introduced in the mid 17th century under the Puritan regime.
+Excise was introduced to England from the Netherlands in the mid-17th century under the Puritan regime, as a tax, an excise duty, levied on drinks in 1650.
 In the British Isles, upon the Restoration of the Monarchy, many of the Puritan social restrictions were overturned, but excise was re-introduced, under the Tenures Abolition Act 1660, in lieu of rent, for tenancies of royally-owned land which had not already become socage.
 Although the affected tenancies were limited in number, the excise was levied more generally; at the time, there was thought to be a rough correspondence between the wealthy manufacturers of affected goods, and the wealthy tenants of royal land.